Rotherham: Early history

 Mary, Queen of Scots stayed in Rotherham for two nights at the end of January 1569.
-It has been suggested that she stayed in the College building.
+It has been suggested that she stayed in the college building.
 Two men, a Mr Lete and Mr Bayley, were paid for guarding her.

 Industrial Revolution

 The Rotherham area had been used for iron production since the Roman occupation of Britain.
 Toward the end of the 18th century, coal seams near the town made Rotherham an important settlement in the Industrial Revolution.
 Coal was exported from the town by river, and this led to infrastructure improvements in the River Don's navigability.
 The River Don eventually became an artery of the Sheffield and South Yorkshire Navigation system of navigable inland waterways.

 During the early Industrial Revolution, iron, and later steel, became the principal industries in Rotherham, surviving into the 20th century.
 The Walker family built an iron empire in the 18th century, their foundries producing high quality cannons, including the majority of guns for the ship HMS Victory, and cast iron bridges, one of which was commissioned by Thomas Paine.

 Rotherham's cast iron industry expanded rapidly in the early 19th century, with the Effingham Ironworks, later Yates, Haywood & Co, opening in 1820.
 Other major iron founders included William Corbitt and Co; George Wright and Co of Burton Weir; Owen and Co of Wheathill Foundry; Morgan Macauley and Waide of the Baths Foundry; the Masbro' Stove Grate Co belonging to Messrs.
 Perrot, W. H. Micklethwait and John and Richard Corker of the Ferham Works.
-G & WG Gummer Ltd exported brass products across the world, supplying fittings for hotels, hospitals, Turkish baths and the RMS Mauretania.
+G & WG Gummer Ltd exported brass products across the world, supplying fittings for hotels, hospitals, Victorian Turkish baths and the RMS Mauretania.
 Their fittings could also be found on battleships used in the Second World War and HMS Ark Royal.

 The Parkgate Ironworks was established in 1823 by Sanderson and Watson, and changed ownership several times.
 In 1854, Samuel Beal & Co produced wrought iron plates for Isambard Kingdom Brunel's famous steamship the SS Great Eastern.
 In 1864, the ironworks was taken over by the Parkgate Iron Co.
 Ltd, becoming the Park Gate Iron and Steel Company in 1888.
 The company was purchased by Tube Investments Ltd in 1956 and closed in 1974.
-Steel, Peech and Tozer's massive Templeborough steelworks (now the Magna Science Adventure Centre) was, at its peak, over a mile (1.6 km) long, employing 10,000 workers, and housing six electric arc furnaces producing 1.8 million tonnes of steel a year.
+Steel, Peech and Tozer's massive Templeborough steelworks (now the Magna Science Adventure Centre) was, at its peak, over 1 mi long, employing 10,000 workers, and housing six electric arc furnaces producing 1.8 million tonnes of steel a year.
 The operation closed down in 1993.